 - Fully Self-sufficient Team – The team needs everything within it to fully empower it to be successful and at the end of the day, deliver real value.
 This means the team should be cross-functional – including individuals from the different subject-matters to help achieve success.
 The teams contain developers, testers, analysts, and users.
 In addition anybody can be in the teams long as they are helping to turn an idea into tangible, realised output.
 The less external dependency the team has, the nimbler it can be and the more traction it can make.

 - Wider Departments Change – Agile is a transformation targeted at software development.
-I have seen first-hand that if other departments evolve to better enable Agile, then the whole organization benefits.
+I have seen first-hand that if other departments evolve to better enable Agile, then the whole organisation benefits.
 It can be a wide systematic change if the leaders allow it to be.
 This can go as far as how the organisations manage projects, control their financing (operating expense), treat their employees, customer engagement and business strategy.
 This is not intended to be an exhaustive list nor even a checklist.
 These are just high-level observations that I have seen from teams that have realised Agile achieve success early on.

 I believe LPS has poised itself to be in a great position.
 To be a proven instructor and enabler to help clients in realising the full potential of what Agile may offer.
 We have some amazing, talented and smart folks amongst the staff that can architect and execute an Agile transformation that will offer the best benefit and impact to a client.
 I am excited about the future of how digital organisations will continue to evolve & improve and how LPS will be at the forefront of that transformation.